vishal786-commits/machine-learning-journey/classical-ml/README.md

 > *"Modern ML frameworks abstract away complexity.
 This repository rebuilds it."*

-A structured collection of classical ML algorithms implemented from scratch — no scikit-learn, no shortcuts.
+A structured collection of classical ML algorithms implemented from scratch.
 Built to develop deep, system-level intuition about how models actually work before reaching for high-level libraries.

 ---